cariad/startifact/docs/source.md

 startifact --setup
 ```

-The `startifact --setup` command requires `ssm:GetParameter` on the configuration parameter.
+The operator's IAM policy must grant `ssm:GetParameter` and `ssm:PutParameter` on the configuration parameter.
 The default parameter name of `/startifact` will have an ARN like `arn:aws:ssm:<REGION>:<ACCOUNT ID>:parameter/startifact`.

 ## Usage